 - Grace Design M101.
 Probably the go-to preamp for this mic.
 Very good reviews and a trusted product.

 - FMR RNP.
 This and the Grace Design popped up so many times in my research over the last 6 or so months, so I always have to include them in the upper echelon of preamps.

 - DBX 376.

 - Steinberg UR22.
-A great entry level option similar to the Scarlett2i2, but with better preamps.
+A great entry-level option similar to the Scarlett2i2, but with better preamps.
 Also has MIDI capability.
-User said he upgraded from a Shure Sm57 mic and used the UR22 with his new Bluebird to fine effect!
+The user said he upgraded from a Shure Sm57 mic and used the UR22 with his new Bluebird to fine effect!

 - Focusrite 18i20.

 - *Universal Audio 710.
-2 reviewers specifically mentioned this one and said that it gives off the quality of a Nuemann U87, which is a $3500 mic.
+2 reviewers specifically mentioned this one and said that it gives off the quality of a Neumann U87, which is a $3500 mic.
 A bold statement indeed!

 So if I had to narrow it down choose, I would either go with:

 Focusrite 2i2, UR22, FMR RNP, or the Grace Design M101.
 Here’s my personal Focusrite Scarlett 2i2 Review!